 At 30, Fellowship Still Making Impact

 Ask a student like Ronald Ivy to put a value on the importance of the Juanita Cash Fellowship for Graduate Education in his life, and you’ll receive an answer that amounts to “priceless.”
-The science education doctoral student is one of many who have benefited from the award for minority students seeking advanced education degrees.
+The science education doctoral student is one of many who have benefited from the award for minority students who are Fort Worth ISD teachers to seek advanced education degrees.

 “I was always fascinated by the commitment of the school to do what was right, rather than what was acceptable,” Dr. Cash said.
 “As we think of what’s going on around us today I hope the university has the same kind of courage to make the world a better place.”